FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 Each test will run for $300$ seconds and will be repeaterd $3$ times.
-We measure the latency of every message (after a warm-up period), and then we use HdrHistrogram @hdrhistogram to aggregate the latencies.
-We will be using the mean, the 50th percentile, the 90th percentile, the 99th percentile.
+We measure the latency of every message (after a warm-up period), and then we use HdrHistrogram@hdrhistogram to aggregate the latencies.
+We record the mean, the 50th percentile, the 90th percentile and the 99th percentile.
 We will then compare the latencies across the different tests.
-We expect the the latency to be higher or equal in the virtual cluster.
+We expect the latency to be higher or equal in the virtual cluster.
 Due to the nature of this test, we might see some outliers in the latency measurements.